-Link Group - Group to which all parameters are assigned, to facilitate simultaneous adjustment to multiple Compressors in the system.
+Link Group - Group to which all parameters are assigned, for simultaneous adjustment to multiple limiters

-Attenuation Bus: All Compressors assigned to the same Attenuation Bus will apply the largest amount of attenuation on any of the assigned Compressors.
-This can be used to facilitate "stereo" (or similar) operation of multiple Compressors.
+Attenuation Bus: All compressors assigned to the same attenuation bus will apply the largest amount of current gain reduction from any one of the assigned compressors.
+This is typically used used for tracking compression across stereo signals.

-Show Meter On Graph - Overlays the Input/Output level meters on the graphical display.
+Show Meter On Graph - Overlays the input/iutput level meters on the graphical display.